-Potters Market Rondebosch is one of the biggest gatherings of potters in the Western Cape, featuring over 100 potters, ceramicists and sculptors.
-Held twice a year on the second-last Saturday of March and November, and hosted by Ceramics Southern Africa Western Cape, this dazzling display of exquisite earthenware is happening at Rondebosch Park 18 November 2017 from 7am to 4pm.
+The Rondebosch Potters Market is one of the biggest gatherings of potters in the Western Cape, featuring over 100 potters, ceramicists and sculptors.
+Held twice a year on the second-last Saturday of March and November, and hosted by Ceramics Southern Africa Western Cape, this dazzling display of exquisite earthenware is happening at Rondebosch Park on 24 March 2018 from 8am to 2pm.

 Stuff that caught our eye at previous markets:

 - David Walters and his daughter Sarah Walters’ hand-thrown bowls, tea pots, mugs and jugs

 - Alessandro Pappada’s eclectic collection of functional and fantasy objets